 Baltimore is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 621,849 people and 219 constituent neighborhoods, Baltimore is the largest community in Maryland.
-Much of the housing stock in Baltimore was built prior to World War II, making it one of the older and more historic cities in the country.
+Baltimore has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Baltimore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Baltimore are a mix of both white- and blue-collar jobs.
+Baltimore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Baltimore is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Baltimore who work in office and administrative support (14.21%), sales jobs (8.85%), and management occupations (8.21%).

 Also of interest is that Baltimore has more people living here who work in computers and math than 95% of the places in the US.

-In Baltimore, however, the average commute to work is quite long.
-On average, people spend 30.69 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Baltimore is that it can take a long time to commute to work.
+In Baltimore, the average commute to work is 30.69 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Baltimore’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 In terms of college education, Baltimore is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.69% of adults 25 and older in the city have at least a bachelor's degree.